odpi/egeria/open-metadata-implementation/access-services/community-profile/community-profile-client/README.md

 The Community Profile OMAS supports a REST API for requests and an event-based interface for asynchronous integration.
-This client package provides language-specific client packages to make it easier for data tools and applications to call these interfaces.
+This client package provides language-specific client packages to make it easier for data tools and applications to call the REST API.